 - D4.15 To establish and maintain a sound system of internal control.
-Internal Audit can offer advice and recommendations on control weaknesses and how they can be addressed, management retain responsibility and accountability for their operations and the related control arrangements. - D4.16 To ensure that Internal Audit is given access at all reasonable times to premises, personnel, records and assets that the auditors consider necessary for the purposes of their work. - D4.17 To ensure that auditors are provided with any such information and explanations that they seek in the course of their work. - D4.18 To consider and respond promptly to findings and recommendations in audit reports. - D4.19 To ensure that any agreed actions arising from audit recommendations are carried out timely, efficiently and effectively. - D4.20 To ensure that new systems for maintaining financial records, or records of assets, or changes to such systems, are discussed with and agreed by the Head of Governance and Assurance prior to implementation.
+The internal audit service can offer advice and recommendations on control weaknesses and how they can be addressed, management retain responsibility and accountability for their operations and the related control arrangements. - D4.16 To ensure that internal auditors are given access at all reasonable times to premises, personnel, records and assets that the auditors consider necessary for the purposes of their work. - D4.17 To ensure that auditors are provided with any such information and explanations that they seek in the course of their work. - D4.18 To consider and respond promptly to findings and recommendations in audit reports. - D4.19 To ensure that any agreed actions arising from audit recommendations are carried out timely, efficiently and effectively. - D4.20 To ensure that new systems for maintaining financial records, or records of assets, or changes to such systems, are discussed with and agreed by the Head of Internal Audit prior to implementation.